000-DarkStar/Azoth-Tool/README.md

 <h1>⚠️・Terms of use:</h1>
 <p>
 Azoth has been developed solely for educational purposes.
 This project has been created with good intentions and is intended for personal use only.
-By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.
+By choosing to use Azoth tools, you acknowledge and accept full responsibility for any consequences that may result from your actions.
 </p>

 <h2>🔗・Credits:</h2>